open-mmlab/mmengine/docs/en/tutorials/optim_wrapper.md

 ### Set different hyperparamters for different types of parameters

 The default optimizer wrapper constructor in MMEngine supports setting different hyperparameters for different types of parameters in the model.
-For example, we can add `norm_decay_mult=0` in `paramwise_cfg` to set the weight decay factor to 0 for the weight and bias of the normalization layer to implement the trick of not decaying the weight of the normalization layer as mentioned in the [Bag of Tricks](https://arxiv.org/abs/1812.01187).
+For example, we can set `norm_decay_mult=0` for `paramwise_cfg` to set the weight decay factor to 0 for the weight and bias of the normalization layer to implement the trick of not decaying the weight of the normalization layer as mentioned in the [Bag of Tricks](https://arxiv.org/abs/1812.01187).

 Here, we set the weight decay coefficient in all normalization layers (`head.bn`) in `ToyModel` to 0 as follows.